 where $g$ is the Schwarzschild metric, $\Box_g$ is the scalar Laplace operator associating with the metric $g$.

-We first recall briefly some important results about the scattering of scalar nonlinear equations.
-The first work provided by Baez et Zhou that gave an analytic scattering for equation \eqref{0nonlinearequation} on the Minkowski spacetime in \cite{Ba1989b}.
-Then, Hidano \cite{Hi1,Hi2,Hi3} established the analytic scattering for nonlinear wave equation on Euclidean space $\mathbb{R}^n$ (where $n=3,4$) and for the nonlinearity $f(u)=|u|^{p-1}u$ with $p>1$.
-On the other hand, geometric scattering (also called conformal scattering) for equation \eqref{0nonlinearequation} on the Minkowski spacetime have been studied initialed by Baez et al. in \cite{Ba1989a,BaSeZho1990}.
-Then, Joudioux studied the conformal scattering for equation \eqref{0nonlinearequation} on the asymptotic ally simple spacetimes in \cite{Jo2012,Jo2019}.
-To construct the scattering operator the authors in \cite{BaSeZho1990,Jo2012,Jo2019} established the well-posedness of Goursat problems for equation \eqref{0nonlinearequation} with the initial data on the conformal null boundaries of spacetimes.
-We would like to notice that the Goursat problem was mentioned initial by H\"ormander for the scalar linear wave equations on the spatially compact spacetimes.
-Let we present that there are two geometric aspects which formule the Goursat problem of wave equations.
-The first one is a conformal compactification of spacetime, in which the first idea was provided by Penrose \cite{Pe1964} by giving the conformal model of Minkowski spacetime embedding into the Einstein cylindre.
-The second one is the notion of radiation field given by Friedlander \cite{Fri1962,Fri1964,Fri1967} that defines the scattering data on the conformal null boundary.
-In particular, by using the radiation field Friedlander provided the scattering for the linear wave equations asymptotically Euclidean manifolds in \cite{Fri2001}.
+We first briefly recall some important results on the scattering theory for nonlinear scalar wave equations.
+The first work providing an analytic scattering theory for equation~\eqref{0nonlinearequation} on Minkowski spacetime was due to Baez and Zhou in~\cite{Ba1989b}.
+Subsequently, Hidano~\cite{Hi1,Hi2,Hi3} established analytic scattering results for nonlinear wave equations on Euclidean space $\mathbb{R}^n$ (with $n=3,4$) for nonlinearities of the form $f(u) = |u|^{p-1}u$ with $p>1$.
+On the other hand, geometric scattering (also called conformal scattering) for equation~\eqref{0nonlinearequation} on Minkowski spacetime was initiated by Baez \emph{et al.} in~\cite{Ba1989a,BaSeZho1990}.
+Later, Joudioux studied conformal scattering for equation~\eqref{0nonlinearequation} on {asymptotically} simple spacetimes in~\cite{Jo2012,Jo2019}.
+To construct the scattering operator, the authors in~\cite{BaSeZho1990,Jo2012,Jo2019} established the well-posedness of the Goursat problem for equation~\eqref{0nonlinearequation} with initial data prescribed on the conformal null boundaries of spacetime.
+We note that the Goursat problem was first introduced by H\"ormander for linear scalar wave equations on spatially compact spacetimes.
+We now emphasize that there are two fundamental geometric ingredients underlying the {formulation} of the Goursat problem for wave equations.
+The first is the conformal compactification of spacetime, an idea introduced by Penrose~\cite{Pe1964}, who provided a conformal embedding of Minkowski spacetime into the Einstein {cylinder}.
+The second is the notion of the radiation field introduced by Friedlander~\cite{Fri1962,Fri1964,Fri1967}, which defines scattering data on the conformal null boundary.
+In particular, using the radiation field, Friedlander established scattering theory for linear wave equations on asymptotically Euclidean manifolds in~\cite{Fri2001}.